2.1. Single Node Setup¶

 0.0.0.0 will bind to all addresses.
 The wizard then configures your admin

 username and password and creates the three system databases

 _global_changes for you.

-Alternatively, if you don’t want to use the Setup Wizard, and run 2.x as a single node with a server administrator already configured via config file, make sure to create the three system databases manually on startup:
+Alternatively, if you don’t want to use the Setup Wizard or set that value, and run 3.x as a single node with a server administrator already configured via config file, make sure to create the three system databases manually on startup:

 curl -X PUT http://127.0.0.1:5984/_users curl -X PUT http://127.0.0.1:5984/_replicator curl -X PUT http://127.0.0.1:5984/_global_changes